Schenectady, New York Fiancé Visa Lawyers

 Because a fiancé applicant is an immigrant too, he or she must fulfill some of the standard immigrant visa qualifications.

-Once the fiancé petition is complete and your fiancé has entered the country, the marriage must happen within 90 days.
-After getting married, the immigration application may change their status to reflect their marriage to a U.S. citizen.
-Talented Schenectady, NY Fiancé Visa Attorneys can help you simplify this complicated and confusing process.
+Once the fiancé petition is finished and your fiancé has entered the country, the marriage must happen within 90 days.
+After getting married, the immigration application may change their status to reflect their marriage to an U.S. citizen.
+Knowledgeable Schenectady, NY Fiancé Visa Attorneys can help you simplify this intricate and confusing process.

 Life in Schenectady